Solo 401k Advantages

 High Contribution Limits

-The Solo 401k offers a high contribution limit of up to $61,000 annually, which is almost 10 times as much as a traditional IRA.
+The Solo 401k offers a high contribution limit (over $70,000 annually), which is almost 10 times as much as a Traditional IRA.
 If a plan participant’s spouse generates income from the business as well, he or she can also make contributions.

 While the contribution limit allows you to save a large part of your yearly income, the decision to contribute to a Solo 401k is completely at your discretion.
 You can contribute as much or as little as you want up to the maximum limit.
 You can even suspend contributions in case of financial need.
 Essentially, you are allowed to contribute a large amount to your retirement savings, but it is not at all mandatory.